Renaud Muselier: Regional Council of Provence-Alpes-Côte d'Azur, 2017–present

 On 29 May 2017, Muselier was elected President of the Regional Council of Provence-Alpes-Côte d'Azur, succeeding Christian Estrosi, who returned as Mayor of Nice.

 Muselier announced his intention to run for reelection on a joint ticket with La République En Marche!
 (LREM) in 2021, under an agreement brokered by Prime Minister Jean Castex.
 However, this led to the resignation of Nice Mayor Christian Estrosi and Toulon Mayor Hubert Falco from The Republicans a few days later.
 LREM politician Sophie Cluzel subsequently announced she would lead a list herself, thus terminating the joint ticket agreement, before backtracking and announcing the agreement would be upheld.
 Muselier ultimately received 57.3 percent of the vote, against 42.7 percent for National Rally candidate Thierry Mariani.

-Ahead of the 2022 presidential elections, Muselier publicly declared his support for Xavier Bertrand as the Republicans’ candidate.
-Shortly after, he announced his decision to leave the Republicans, accusing fellow party member Éric Ciotti of "conveying the ideas of Éric Zemmour within LR", after Ciotti stated he would vote for Zemmour in a hypothetical run-off against Macron.
+Ahead of the 2022 presidential election, Muselier publicly declared his support for Xavier Bertrand as The Republicans' candidate.
+Shortly after, he announced his decision to leave The Republicans, accusing fellow party member Éric Ciotti of "conveying the ideas of Éric Zemmour within LR", after Ciotti stated he would vote for Zemmour in a hypothetical runoff against Emmanuel Macron.

+Muselier has supported the LGV Provence-Alpes-Côte d'Azur.
+State financing for the project was approved in 2022, and President Macron visited Marseille-Saint-Charles station with Muselier and Martine Vassal in 2025 to mark the beginning of construction work.

+Alongside Laurent Wauquiez of Auvergne-Rhône-Alpes, Muselier was instrumental in securing the French Alps hosting the 2030 Winter Olympics.
+At the 2026 Winter Olympics closing ceremony, he and Fabrice Pannekoucke received the Olympic flag, marking the handover to the next Winter Games host country.
+Muselier called his efforts for the 2030 Olympics the "apotheosis" of his political career.

+Personal life

+In 2022 Muselier stated he had accepted a dual citizenship offer by the government of Mauritius after he made investments in the country.
+He specified not holding a bank account in Mauritius.